 Low is good when it comes to Personalized Difficulty.
 Your topical authority will make it easier for you to do well in Search.

-But the best way to look at it is in terms of the ranges or bands.
+The best way to look at Personalized Difficulty is in terms of the ranges or bands.

 - Below 10 – should only have to update one page if you have one that is appropriate for that intent.